-- Failing to surrender a container which an Authorised Officer reasonably believes to contain alcohol (whether open or not) when asked to do so by an Authorised Officer
+- Fail to hand over a container, which an authorised officer reasonably believes has alcohol in it (whether open or not), when asked to do so

-- Urinating or defecating other than when making use of facilities designed for such use
+- Urinate or defecate in a public place, other than when making use of facilities designed as toilets

-Authorised Council officers or Police can issues a Fixed Penalty Notice for £100 for failure to comply with an officer's request to stop drinking or hand over alcohol, or for urinating or defecating in a public place.
+Authorised council officers or police can issue a Fixed Penalty Notice fine for £100 if you fail to comply with an officer’s request to stop drinking or hand over alcohol, or for urinating or defecating in a public place.